 Should you wish for a photograph of yourself to be removed from our online platforms (for example our website or social media) please email email@example.com and include the location in which we can find the image.
 Please note that any print material cannot be revoked once published (where consent was previously given).

-We regularly review the personal data that we hold, and pro-actively remove data when we think that there is no longer a legitimate interest in the School’s affairs.
+We regularly review the personal data that we hold, and proactively remove data when we think that there is no longer a legitimate interest in the School’s affairs.
 We will only retain your personal information for as long as necessary to fulfil the purposes for which we collected it, including for the purposes of satisfying any legal, accounting or reporting requirements.

-The Royal Drawing School adopts robust processes, appropriate technologies and policies so that the information we have about you is protected from unauthorised access or improper use.
+The Royal Drawing School adopts robust processes, appropriate technologies and policies so that the information we have about you is protected from unauthorized access or improper use.
 Our online forms are always encrypted and our network is protected and monitored.
 Within our offices our staff receive training on handling data securely.

 Your personal information is held securely within our password protected internal IT systems.
 We use programmes including: